brendonkwan/data_subset_and_mask/README.md

 An example of data subsetting and data masking.

-This example uses MySQL, Bash and Python to create a new database, named `masked_subset`, that contains a masked subset of the fictitious employee data from the `employees` database.
+This example uses MySQL, Bash and Python to create a new database, named `subset`, that contains a masked subset of the fictitious employee data from the `employees` database.

 ## Where the data comes from